-Motorsports, including motorcycle racing and auto-car racing, is the 9th most-watched sport in the U.S. NASCAR is the largest organization in America which organizes motorsports races.
-This is a good niche to consider if you love motorsports as it is second only to football as the most-watched sport in North America.
+Motorsports, including motorcycle racing and auto-car racing, is the 9th most-watched sport in the U.S. NASCAR is the largest organization in America that organizes motorsports races.
+This is an excellent niche to consider if you love motorsports as it is second only to football, the most-watched sport in North America.

 Anything you can come up with, even different leagues, local sports, or narrow topics or niches that you can focus on.

-When choosing your blogging platform, there are a lot of options available to you.
+When choosing your blogging platform, there are many options available to you.
 Some are free, such as Blogger, Wix, and Squarespace, while others are paid.

 Each of these options comes with its own set of benefits and drawbacks.
-Most bloggers who are just starting out choose free blogging platforms like Wix.
+However, most bloggers are starting to choose free blogging platforms like Wix.

-While this may be alright for someone who wants to get a feel for the blogging experience without investing any money into it, it’s not a good idea if you ever hope to make an income from your sports blog.
+While this may be alright for someone who wants to get a feel for the blogging experience without investing any money, it’s not a good idea if you ever hope to make an income from your sports blog.

-They have a ton of restrictions and what you may eventually want to grow into will be stifled by these limitations.
+They have many restrictions, and these limitations will stifle what you may eventually want to grow into.

 Furthermore, a free blogging platform is hard to customize and looks unprofessional, which makes it hard for people to take you seriously as a blogger.
-That’s why I recommend using WordPress.org as your blogging platform.
+That’s why I recommend using WordPress (dot) org as your blogging platform.